DEbinger/DEbinger-Resume/README.md

 - Researches current state of QNXT & CES configuration to meet requirements of projects and larger BAU assignments
 - Communicates effectively by being lead on requirement development with various internal customers, BCIS Management/Leads, and Business Analysts
-- Ensure requests are completed within the scope of requirements
+- Recommends requests are completed within the scope of requirements
-- Recommend changes to existing workflows to ensure less manaual processing is needed based on requirements based and research that improves efficiency and increase overall satisfaction by business owner
+- Analyze workflows to ensure less manual processing is needed.
+The analysis are based on business requirements and research that is used to improve efficiency.
+This implementation lowered overall volume by 5% and increased satisfaction by the business owner.
 - Designs, develops, tests and implements QNXT configuration
 - Conducts unit testing to ensure application meets specifications